Last Updated on 6 July 2023 by Editorial Team

 It is critical for you to fully understand your rights as a commercial tenant under UK legislation.
 Whether you’re leasing a workplace/office, retail area, or warehouse, you should be conscious of certain legal safeguards.

-In this article, we’ll look at commercial tenant rights in the United Kingdom, from lease agreements to rent revisions and maintenance.
+So In this article, we’ll look at the rights of commercial tenants in the United Kingdom, from lease agreements to rent revisions and maintenance.

 What Are Commercial Tenant Rights?

 Commercial tenant rights are the legal safeguards afforded to tenants who rent commercial property in the United Kingdom.

 Some of the rights that commercial tenants have include the right to a fair rent review process, the right to a safe and well-maintained property, and the right to dispute resolution.
 The lease agreement will also outline the responsibilities of both the tenant and the landlord, including who is responsible for repairs and maintenance.